-At the close of the American Civil War, a photographer of the Johnson & D’Utassy company paid a visit to De Camp General Hospital on David’s Island in New York Harbor.
+At the close of the American Civil War, a photographer of the Johnson & D’Utassy company paid a visit to De Camp General Hospital on David’s Island in Long Island Sound.
 He was there to capture images of surgical cases then being treated at the site, to preserve a record of the wounds and their treatment for future medical study.
 The majority of the patients had been hit in the lower extremities, and so were asked to strip as the photographer prepared his equipment.
 One of those chosen to be ushered in front of the camera was a young man with a lean face and abundant crop of dark hair.
 When his turn came, he made his way across the wooden floorboards to the blank wall that was to serve as his backdrop, selected so that all focus would be on his form.
 Facing the apparatus, his hospital shirt was hiked up over his waist to reveal the reason he relied on a thin black cane for support.
 Deeply pitted and scarred flesh midway up his left thigh betrayed the tell-tale traces of a gunshot wound.
 Surgical efforts had– at least for now– saved the limb, and were the cause of this image being recorded for posterity.
 When the cameraman covered his lens, his work done, the dark-haired youth recovered his modesty and limped off into the shrouds of history.
 Ultimately, his photograph would find its way to the library of the Surgeon General’s Office, preserved with a series of others taken at De Camp.
 It was recorded simply as “No. 5.
 Private Thomas Regan, Co.
 “F”, 2nd Massachusetts Vols.”
 (1)

 Who was the young man behind this image?
 Where had he come from, and what was his fate?
 Thomas Regan was born in Co.
 Cork around December 1845 or 1846 and was a teenager by the time he emigrated to the United States.
 He is almost certainly the 13-year-old boy listed as travelling in lower steerage aboard the Ship Underwriter, which arrived in New York from Liverpool on 3rd August 1858.
 Thomas was the only Regan listed on the manifest, and it seems likely that his passage was remitted to him by other family already in America, possibly his older sisters.
 Thomas is elusive in his early years, until he made the decision– probably financially motivated– to join the Union cause.
 In early 1864 he travelled to Chelsea, Massachusetts where he enlisted on the quota of that city.
 Though he claimed to be 20-years-old, he was at most 18, possibly younger.
 Prior to becoming a soldier the emigrant had made a living by working as a grocer.
 His military description bears out much of what we can see in his image, taken a little over a year later.
 It recorded Thomas as 5 feet 8 inches in height, with a dark complexion, black eyes and black hair (though another description in his file credited him with a fair complexion, blue eyes and fair hair!).
 (2)